Attorneys for Victims of Police Brutality

 Unfortunately, training doesn’t always weed out candidates who are unqualified to serve their communities.
 Recently, cases of police brutality and questionable litigation have come to light.
 This is especially true in Kern County, California, which claims the highest shooting-related deaths (relative to the population) of any county in the nation.

 In 2015, Kern County police fatally shot 13 people.
 Compare this number to a larger population, like Los Angeles County.
-Even though it has a much-higher population density and more police on the force, Kern County reports 300% more deaths by police per 100,000 residents.
-Of those 13 killed last year, six were in the city of Bakersfield.
+Even though it has a much higher population density and more police on the force, Kern County reports 300% more deaths by police per 100,000 residents.
+Of those 13 killed, six were in the city of Bakersfield.

 Police Shootings in Bakersfield